GeorgeLychock/MS4-Django-SpiltWine-Main/TESTRM.md

 -   The custom clearable file input function does not work;
 -   Do not get the email context in the CLI when order is successfully completed.
         CI video shows POST to checkout/wh, dev shows just checkout/
+-   webp file format does not work on browsers on iPhone6 and lower running iOS 12; all product images are currently in webp format, alt format would need to be created

 #### FIXED
 -   Redirect errors with use of reverse and args: